ocelot-inc/ocelotgui/README.md

  sudo zypper install libqt4-devel sudo zypper install mariadb-client sudo zypper install libmysqlclient-devel</PRE>
-<P>The important file is named "libmysqlclient.so".
+<P>The important file is named "libmysqlclient.so" or something similar.
 If it is not already on the default path, then an error or warning will appear when you try to run ocelotgui.
 Find it, and say something like</P>
 <PRE>export LD_RUN_PATH=[path to directory that contains libmysqlclient.so]</PRE>